 A: To keep themselves safe!
 As parents, we do not ever want to put our kids in harm’s way, and a sports physical is a perfect way to screen for potential problems that may be made worse with participation.

 Medical professionals like Dr. Tyrone Hanks are ready to work with you today.
-If your sport or activity requires a physical, Urgent Care Extra has the resources and expertise to ensure you’re physically able to handle the rigors of the upcoming sports season, summer camp or other activity.
+If your sport or activity requires a physical, Banner Urgent Care has the resources and expertise to ensure you’re physically able to handle the rigors of the upcoming sports season, summer camp or other activity.

 Please visit any of our healthcare clinics today.
 For more information about sports physicals, or help with any other questions you might have, call us at (480) 988-9108.